gbenroscience/ParserNG/parser-ng-sql/README.md

 GROUP BY category
 ```

-An aggregate query needs no explicit `GROUP BY` at all — with none present,
+An aggregate query needs no explicit `GROUP BY` at all; with none present,
 the whole (filtered) input is treated as a single implicit group, exactly
 as plain SQL does: